a4ojha/a4ojha/README.md

 # hi, i'm adon 🫡

+i'm a computer engineering student, passionate and curious about solving real world problems with software.

+---
+currently, i'm:
+- completing my third year at [waterloo](https://uwaterloo.ca/future-students/programs/computer-engineering)
-computer engineering student at waterloo, incoming at [MDA Space](https://mda.space/) in robotics and space operations 🚀
+- incoming at [mda space](https://mda.space/) - robotics and space operations 🪐
+---
+previously, i've worked on:
+- .NET, data pipelines, and ML at **toyota**
+- fullstack (Node, Vue) at the **government of canada**
+- fullstack (.NET, Angular) at **ontario power generation**
+---

+check out my [portfolio](https://adonojha.com) for more info!